Anhedonia: Major depressive disorder

 Anhedonia occurs in roughly 70% of people with a major depressive disorder.
-Anhedonia is a core symptom of major depressive disorder; therefore, individuals experiencing this symptom can be diagnosed with depression, even in the absence of low/depressed mood.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM) describes a "lack of interest or pleasure", but these can be difficult to discern given that people tend to become less interested in things which do not give them pleasure.
+It is a core symptom of major depressive disorder, so individuals experiencing this symptom can be diagnosed with depression, even in the absence of low/depressed mood.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) describes a "lack of interest or pleasure", but these can be difficult to discern given that people tend to become less interested in things that do not give them pleasure.
 The DSM criterion of weight loss is probably related, and many individuals with this symptom describe a lack of enjoyment of food.
 They can portray any of the non-psychotic symptoms and signs of depression.

 Schizophrenia

 Anhedonia is one of the negative symptoms of schizophrenia.
 Although five domains are usually used to classify negative symptoms, factor analysis of questionnaires yield two factors, with one including deficits in pleasure and motivation.
-People with schizophrenia retrospectively report experiencing fewer positive emotions than healthy individuals.
-However, "liking" or consummatory pleasure, is intact in people with schizophrenia, as they report experiencing the same degree of positive affect when presented with rewarding stimuli.
+People with schizophrenia retrospectively report experiencing fewer positive emotions than healthy individuals, but "liking" or consummatory pleasure is intact in people with schizophrenia, as they report experiencing the same degree of positive affect when presented with rewarding stimuli.
 Neuroimaging studies support this behavioral observation, as most studies report intact responses in the reward system (i.e. ventral striatum, VTA) to simple rewards.
 However, studies on monetary rewards sometimes report reduced responsiveness.
 More consistent reductions are observed with regard to emotional response during reward anticipation, which is reflected in a reduced responsiveness of both cortical and subcortical components of the reward system.
 Schizophrenia is associated with reduced positive prediction errors (a normal pattern of response to an unexpected reward), which a few studies have demonstrated to be correlated with negative symptoms.
-People with schizophrenia demonstrate impairment in reinforcement learnings tasks only when the task requires explicit learning, or is sufficiently complex.
+People with schizophrenia demonstrate impairment in reinforcement learning tasks only when the task requires explicit learning, or is sufficiently complex.
 Implicit reinforcement learning, on the other hand, is relatively intact.
 These deficits may be related to dysfunction in the ACC, OFC and dlPFC leading to abnormal representation of reward and goals.

 Substance-related disorders

-Anhedonia is common in people who are dependent upon any one or more of a wide variety of drugs, including alcohol, opioids, and nicotine.
+Anhedonia is common in people who are dependent upon any one or more of a wide variety of drugs, including alcohol, opioids, cannabinoids, and nicotine.
 Although anhedonia becomes less severe over time, it is a significant predictor of relapse.

 Post-traumatic stress disorder

-While PTSD is associated with reduced motivation, part of the anticipatory "wanting", it is also associated with elevated sensation seeking, and no deficits in physiological arousal, or self reported pleasure to positive stimuli.
+While post-traumatic stress disorder (PTSD) is associated with reduced motivation, part of the anticipatory "wanting", it is also associated with elevated sensation seeking, and no deficits in physiological arousal, or self-reported pleasure to positive stimuli.
 PTSD is also associated with blunted affect, which may be due to the high comorbidity with depression.

 Parkinson's disease

-Anhedonia occurs frequently in Parkinson's disease, with rates between 7%–45% being reported.
+Anhedonia occurs frequently in Parkinson's disease, with rates between 7 and 45% being reported.
 Whether or not anhedonia is related to the high rates of depression in Parkinson's disease is unknown.